dasch-swiss/dsp-tools/docs/dsp-tools-excel.md

 [en.xlsx](assets/templates/lists/en.xlsx): File with the English labels
 [de.xlsx](assets/templates/lists/de.xlsx): File with the German labels**

-The output of the above command, with the above files,   looks as follows:
+The output of the above command, with the template files, is:

 ```JSON
 {